-Humans are most exposed to arsenic through the consumption of arsenic-contaminated food and water.
-Until recently, the major focus of attention was only on drinking arseniccontaminated groundwater and human health.
-However, because groundwater is utilized primarily for agriculture irrigation, an increase in arsenic content in agricultural soils and agronomic products was expected.
+Humans are most exposed to arsenic through the consumption of arsenic contaminated food and water.
+Until recently, the major focus of attention was only on drinking arsenic contaminated groundwater and human health.
+However, because groundwater is utilized primarily for agriculture irrigation, an increase in arsenic content in agricultural soils and agronomic products was expected [1].
 Furthermore, because straw and husk are commonly used as animal feed, arsenic is deposited in the bodies of birds and animals through feed.
-As a result, humans are exposed to arsenic poisoning due to arsenic consumption by eating the animal foods such as beef, mutton, hog, chicken, egg, milk, and fish etc. Furthermore, fish or many aquatic species are naturally harmed because they feed, reproduce, and develop in polluted aquatic habitats, exposing them to contaminants for the rest of their lives.
-As a result, in addition to other sources, fish and other aquatic foods can contribute to total dietary arsenic intake by people, potentially increasing human health risks [1].
+As a result, people are exposed to arsenic poisoning through the eating of animal products such as beef, mutton, hog, chicken, egg, milk, and fish.
+Furthermore, fish or many aquatic species are naturally harmed because they feed, reproduce, and develop in polluted aquatic habitats, exposing them to contaminants for the rest of their lives.
+As a result, in addition to other sources, fish and other aquatic foods can contribute to total dietary arsenic intake by people, potentially increasing human health risks [2].